 Dr. Matthew Seeger

 The College of Fine, Performing and Communication Arts (CFPCA) serves over 2,500 students majoring in 16 undergraduate and 11 graduate programs through its four departments: Department of Communication, Department of Music, James Pearson Duffy Department of Art and Art History and Maggie Allesee Department of Theatre and Dance.
-Dean Seeger also served as associate dean of the Wayne State University Graduate School and advised 35 doctoral dissertations.
+Seeger also served as associate dean of the Wayne State University Graduate School and advised 35 doctoral dissertations.

 Selected book publications: